ajdruff/mod-wp/README.md

 By default, Mod WP creates a directory `config` in the WordPress directory and places `wp-config.php` file within it, and then modifies the `wp-config.php` contained in the WordPress installation directory to  include  `config/wp-config.php`.
 The user may then keep the `config` directory in the web root, or move it above the web root.
 Either way, Mod WP makes sure that WordPress can find it.

-To disable this default behavior of moving the wp-config.php file, set $config['move_wpconfig'] to true.
+To disable this default behavior of moving the wp-config.php file, set `general:move_wpconfig` to true.
 This will keep `wp-config.php` alongside the other files as intended with a typical installation.